peterkoter/groovy-gradle/README.md

-This is a test for Basal Metabolic Rate Calculator and for Daily Calorie Intake.
+This is a test for 4 different geometric forms (Cuboid, Square Pyramid, Hexagonal Prism and Dodecahedron) volume calculator